Nash-79/KG-MMML/kg-mmml/DEVELOPER_GUIDE.md

 - Transitive closure: Materializes all ancestor paths

 ### Namespace Handling
 Concepts use full namespace (us-gaap:Revenue).
-The system normalizes to ns:concept format and defaults to us-gaap: when not specified.
+The system normalises to ns:concept format and defaults to us-gaap: when not specified.
 See build_taxonomy.py::normalize_df() for implementation.

 ### Two-Stage Evaluation
 Critical for validity: